tarwn/lessthandot-hugo/blogs/content/posts/2012-12-09-sql-server-tuning.md

 **Sargability – Code Changes**

-Sargable queries come down to search argument capable, or effectively utilizing indexing to minimize time, memory usage and overall consumption of resource like IO to fulfill the query’s needs.
+Sargable queries come down to search argument capable, or effectively utilizing indexing to minimize time, memory usage and overall consumption of resource like IO to fulfill the query's needs.
 This indicates the primary area to review first is the WHERE – the predicates area of the query.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/-172.png?mtime=1355031677"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-172.png?mtime=1355031677" width="418" height="174" /></a><br /> Figure 4